Tom Demers Posts from the Internet Marketing Blog

 One of the things being shown off at SES New York a few weeks back was Google’s new AdWords interface.
 It’s currently in beta and is being rolled out to more and more customers.
 There have been a series of in-depth blog postings and discussions about the interface as a whole.
 The new is definitely a lot slicker than the old: Versus… The first is definitely prettier, and you can certainly make your way through the interface more swiftly.

 But what about new features?
 The most interesting feature for a manufacturer of PPC management software that focuses on search query data was the new search query report.
-Basically the interface lets you run a search query report in real time for a specific keyword, then add or set your negative keywords for the search queries related t... > Read more
+Basically the interface lets you run a search query report in real time for a specific keyword, then add or set your negative keywords for the search queries related to that keywor... > Read more

 NOTE: This is the second in a two-part series entitled Why the Most Efficient Frontier May Be New One: The Value of Keyword Discovery & Keyword Expansion.
 In the last installment of our keyword discovery and keyword expansion how to, we talked about the value of “discovering new graphs” and explained that, in many cases, it’s better to expand your keyword portfolio to new keyword verticals: The premise here is that ideally, instead of moving “up the ladder” and paying more money for every new conversion (forcing us to choose between volume and controlled costs), we would simply start another graph and find a means of generating more conversions for the same average cost.

 To do this we need to unearth new, relevant keyword verticals.
-There are a few ... > Read more
+There are a few means of doing that:... > Read more

 Why the Most Efficient Frontier May Be a New One - The Value of Keyword Discovery & Keyword Expansion